Code-Institute-Submissions/Gomsur-roberts-bike-rentals/docs/agile.md

 ### Bike Rental Customer User Stories

+the activity and progress of authenticated customers for bike rental guests.

 |backlog|in scope|in progress|in review|completed|
 |-------|--------|-----------|---------|---------|
 |||||As a bike rental customer i can view the reservation status of all bikes so that i can select a rental bike available for purchase